 - In a small saucepan, combine the glaze ingredients and bring to a boil over medium heat.
 Remove from heat and set aside.

-- Place the ham in the baking pan.
-Add 1/2 cup of water and cover the pan tightly with foil, crimping tightly at the edges.
+- Add 1/2 cup of water to the roasting pan and cover the pan and ham tightly with foil, crimping tightly at the pan's edges.
 Bake (or grill over indirect heat) for 30 minutes.

 - Remove the foil covering and baste the ham with the glaze.
-Resume baking (or grilling over indirect heat).
+Resume baking or grilling.
 Baste every 10 minutes until the ham has reached an internal temperature of 140°F / 60°C (approximately 30 minutes).
 Allow the ham to rest at room temperature for 10 minutes before serving.